 By the 1970s, El Salvador’s government, ruled since 1948 by a series of military presidents, faced both internal armed and political opposition.
 The contestation between the government and the armed opposition escalated to civil war from 1979 – 1992.
 We focus on two periods of the conflict that resulted in the highest levels of violence against civilians: 1979 – 1981, which can be characterized as indiscriminate, state-sponsored violence; and 1981 – 1984, a period of increasingly conventional war, when the numbers of civilians killed began to decline but remained above the threshold for this study.

-The government’s counter-insurgency operations were characterized by the subjection of the rural civilian populations to indiscriminate violence, mass displacement, and death squads.
+The government’s counter-insurgency operations subjected the rural civilian population to indiscriminate violence, mass displacement, and death squads.
 There were many incidents of dumping of bodies in mass graves, including several well-documented massacres of unarmed peasants in 1981 and 1982.[iii]
-The state’s use of indiscriminate violence fueled the guerilla insurgency, whose capacity grew to rival that of the military.
+The state’s use of indiscriminate violence fueled the guerrilla insurgency, whose capacity grew to rival that of the military.
 The country entered a full-blown civil war between the FMLN and the military regime.[iv]

-As the government of El Salvador lost ground militarily, it also faced strong incentives to decrease violence against civilians in order to access U.S. military aid.
-In this goal, they found a partner in the U.S. government under Ronald Reagan.
-U.S. Congressional restrictions had limited direct military aid due to the country’s human rights record.
-In December 1983, US Vice-President Bush traveled to El Salvador and warned of decreases in US aid if murders continued and death squad leaders were left unpunished.[v]
+The government of El Salvador lost ground militarily.
+At the same time, it began to lose American support, as the U.S. Congress imposed restrictions on direct military aid due to the country’s human rights record.
+In December 1983, U.S. President Ronald Reagan , sent US Vice-President Bush to El Salvador and warning of more decreases in US aid if murders continued and death squad leaders were left unpunished.[v]
 Subsequently the activities of the death squads and major rural massacres declined, although there is some discrepancy in the data on precisely when the decline begins.[vi]
-Further, the country’s first democratic election in several decades were held in 1984, with centrist Jose Napoleon Duarte who had promised to usher in political and socioeconomic reforms, winning the presidency; he was the first civilian President in over 50 years.
+Further, the country’s first democratic election in several decades were held in 1984, with centrist Jose Napoleon Duarte who had promised to usher in political and socioeconomic reforms, winning the presidency — the first civilian President in over 50 years.

 A final spike in violence occurred in relation to the FMLN’s offensive in the capital, San Salvador, and several major cities on November 11, 1989.
 This action and the government’s response cost approximately 2,000 lives over the subsequent months.
 A state of emergency was declared and against this backdrop army units dragged from their beds and gratuitously murdered six Jesuit priests and their housekeeper and her 15-year old daughter.
 This shocked the international community, including the US government, which cut military aid in 1990.